Mclmadden/NGC1333IRAS4/Week 3.md

 Read more of Krumholz's *Notes on Star Formation* review

-Moved Anaconda to a different directory and tried to download PySpecKit there
+Moved Anaconda to a different directory and successfully downloaded PySpecKit

+Tested yesterday's code, and there's an error with the units: `TypeError: only dimensionless scalar quantities can be converted to Python scalars`